sstendahl/Graphs/README.md

-# DatMan
+# Data Manipulator

-DatMan is a simple but powerful data manipulation tool developed with the Gnome environment in mind.
+Data Manipulator is a simple but powerful data manipulation tool developed with the Gnome environment in mind.
 It opens and plots two column data files which then easily can be manipulated and transformed.
 The transformed data can be saved as .txt file for further use.

 DatMan can both be used as plotting tool, or as a data manipulation tool.
 There's an extensive number of options to change the plot layouts including,